Chinese women in space: Wang Haoze

 Wang Haoze was the first Chinese female taikonaut from Group 3.
 She flew on Shenzhou 19 in October 2024 and is the only female spaceflight engineer.
 She was also the first female taikonaut of Manchu ethnicity on space.

+Lai Ka-ying

+Dr. Lai Ka-ying is the first Hong Kong female taikonaut.
+She flew on Shenzhou 23 in May 2026.

 Obstacles

 According to Jun Lu, Senior Engineer at Beijing Institute of Tracking and Telecommunications Technology and Deputy Chief Designer of BeiDou Grounded Test and Validation System, "[women's] qualities of being meticulous, dedicated, responsible and their ability to work under high pressure for a long time" allow them to thrive in the field due to the "high risk and long development cycle" of space technology development.
 However, Chinese taikonaut academies institute more stringent qualifications for female taikonauts than their male counterparts.
 Due to fears that childbirth and subsequent family obligations would disrupt training for two to three years, taikonaut academies favor women who are married and already have children.
 Additionally, women are more closely examined for scars, heavy odors, and decayed teeth, as these traits could cause "disaster" in space.

 Prior to the launch of Shenzhou 9, Chinese state news agency Xinhua reported a former spaceflight official as claiming that marriage was a requirement for all female Chinese astronauts due to concerns that spaceflight could potentially harm women's fertility and also "married women would be more physically and psychologically mature."
 However, this requirement has been officially denied by the director of the China Astronaut Centre, stating that this is a preference but not a strict limitation.

 When interviewing women taikonauts, the media was more interested in their family lives and female physiology than when interviewing male taikonauts.
 Questions regarding menstruation are often brought up as well.

 Pang Zhihao, a Chinese National Space Administration official, claims women taikonauts should also look their best at all times.
 He revealed that both Tiangong-1 and Tiangong were stocked with hygiene products and cosmetics during Wang Yaping's missions.
 In a video broadcast by China Central Television, he declares that "[f]emale astronauts may be in better condition after putting on makeup".